 Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

-The Washington state Department of Health reported 3,074 new cases of COVID-19 and 75 deaths Thursday.
+The Washington state Department of Health reported 2,903 new cases of COVID-19 Thursday and 22 deaths.

-Pierce County reported 267 cases Thursday and five new deaths.
-Pierce County has a total of 268 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 399 cases Thursday and two new deaths.
+Pierce County has a total of 278 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.